 Last, staying very hydrated can also help your skin and swelling.
 Drinking lots of water prevents the body from hanging on to excess fluid.

 Of course, exercising goes hand in hand with eating well for the sake of your health and your baby’s.
 But exercising and staying active can do a lot in managing swelling!
 It is recommended to walk and exercise to reduce puffiness.

 Just like with a facial roller or gua sha, walking/exercising helps the circulatory system by moving the stagnant lymphatic fluid back to the heart.

 When Does Pregnancy Nose Swelling Go Away?

-I am currently 3 weeks postpartum and have noticed the swelling has gone away.
+When I reached about a month postpartum and have noticed the swelling had gone way down!
 My body swelling is also back to normal.
 I believe that the nose swelling goes away fast once you aren’t pregnant anymore.

 I hope these solutions work for you to get yourself feeling confident again!